-New research showing how Facebook dominates social media by audience reach AND engagement
+Facebook dominates social media by audience reach AND engagement

 By comparing Reach on the X-axis against Engagement on the Y-axis we can see how far ahead Facebook is compared to the other social networks.
 This data is for a younger US audience, but the report shows a similar pattern for an older audience and the 'Future in Focus' series covers other countries too.
+Note that this picture could be considered a little misleading if it was a desktop only panel, but it also include mobile where the majority of social media is consumed

 When reviewing social network reach vs engagement it's useful to think about how this varies by platform, particularly since the proportion of social network use on smartphones is so high.
 The average smartphone user spends in excess of 2 hours a day looking at their screens, either texting, browsing the internet, scrolling through emails and more often than not using apps.